GUTeamU/PSD3/README.md

 1. Clone the repository

-2. Create a virtualenv for the project:
+2. Create and activate a virtualenv for the project:
 ```bash
 virtualenv VENV
 source VENV/bin/activate